 This is the part where we emphasize that, back in the intro, we said “eat better.”
 That was on purpose, because, although Nevada’s historic Basque restaurants definitely serve delicious salads, they aren’t exactly Weight Watchers-approved.
-And they’re also usually a prelude to plate-sized, garlic-loaded steaks, braised lamb shanks, juicy beef-and-chorizo burgers, and tons of sides—all washed down with Nevada’s infamously stiff unofficial state cocktail: the infamously boozy-then-bitter-then-sweet Picon Punch.
+We’re talkin’ plate-sized, garlic-loaded steaks, braised lamb shanks, juicy beef-and-chorizo burgers, and tons of sides—all washed down with Nevada’s infamously stiff unofficial state cocktail: the infamously boozy-then-bitter-then-sweet Picon Punch.

 “Lighter” fare can be found in the form of a juicy steak sandwich or chorizo burger.
 Some of our picks?
 Carson City’s Villa Basque Café (home of the Basque meat master who supplies many other Basques joints with their chorizo), Ely’s Racks Bar & Grill, and Reno’s Butcher’s Kitchen Char-B-Que.

-We’ll say it: Visitors haven’t truly visited the real Nevada—and Nevadans aren’t real Nevadans—until they’ve treated their taste buds to this.
+We’ll say it: Visitors haven’t truly visited the real Nevada—and Nevadans aren’t real Nevadans—until they’ve treated their taste buds to this famous fare.
 Learn more about the Basque thread of our cultural history here.

 Travel Nevada Pro Tip